mreyesgomez/NVIDIA_AzureML_Components_and_Pipelines/README.md

 # NVIDIA_AzureML Components and Pipelines

-This repo contains material to produce AzureML Components and Pipelines based on NVIDIA products, along with the required AzureML Resources: Compute Clusters and Environments needed to run such Components and Pipelines.
+This repo contains the material to produce and publish the AzureML Environments, Command Components and Pipeline Components based on NVIDIA products contained in the multitenant AzureML Registry: https://ml.azure.com/registries/NVIDIA-NGC-Test.

+The user would be able to reproduce the content on the https://ml.azure.com/registries/NVIDIA-NGC-Test Registry and then submit pipeline job using that content or the user could submit a pipeline job using the already available content on the NVIDIA Registry

 The main folders in this repo are: